Resident Research Opportunities

 Resident Researcher(s): W. Kurtom, MD

 "In a very short period of time, I was able to get the support of a team interested in nurturing my research interests at CHKD.
-Our program also allowed me to present my work at national conferences which ultimately influenced the quality of work I was able to put forth for publication."
+Our program also allowed me to present my work at national conferences which ultimately influenced the quality of work I was able to put forth for publication." -Dr. Kurtom

-Resident Researcher(s): K. Ryan, MD
+Resident Researcher(s): A. Majeed, MD

 In addition to presenting at various local, regional and national meetings, the EVMS Department of Pediatrics hosts an annual research day.
-This event occurs in June of each year to showcase the clinical and scientific investigations occuring within the Department including the EVMS Pediatric Residency Program at CHKD.
+This event occurs in June of each year to showcase the clinical and scientific investigations occurring within the Department including the EVMS Pediatric Residency Program at CHKD.
 Follow the links below to see more.

 - Research Day Posters and Abstracts: